mikeblakeduncan/fpa-field-notes/topics.md

 ## 2026-04-27

-Headcount Planning at Scale: What Changes When You Hit 200 Employees

-- Below 200 employees, headcount planning is essentially a list with hiring dates
-- Above 200, you need department-level drivers, span of control assumptions, and ramp cost models
-- FP&A's role shifts: less "build the list" and more "translate between HR and the business"
-- Systems question: when does spreadsheet-based headcount planning actually break down

-## 2026-05-04

 Zero-Based Budgeting: When It's Worth the Pain

 - ZBB gets overhyped as a transformation tool and misapplied as cost-cutting theater
 - It works well for G&A overhead, discretionary spend, and new business lines without a history
 - It does not work for revenue-generating teams or anything that requires operational continuity
 - The practical version: apply ZBB discipline to the 20 percent of your budget that never gets questioned